Custom Crafted: Designing Your Dream Long Handle Cricket Bat

 Shaping a cricket bat cleft

 The above image shows me using a traditional drawknife which is used to remove lots of wood, before the more intricate planing starts.
-You can see from the image I have the middle marked and the toe shape is coming along nicely.
+You can see from the image that I have the middle marked, and the toe shape is coming along nicely.

 traditional cricket bat plane